FIRST: FrontrunnIng Resilient Smart ConTracts: Preliminaries

 \subsection{Ethereum and DeFi}

-The Bitcoin cryptocurrency has demonstrated the potential behind blockchain technology by allowing mutually untrusting parties to transact directly while eliminating the need for a central authority.
-Ethereum extended the blockchain technology by allowing parties to execute software programs called \emph{smart contracts}.
-A smart contract is a program that resides on the Ethereum blockchain and gets executed automatically when some predetermined conditions are met.
-On Ethereum, smart contracts can be developed using programming languages like Solidity or Vyper.
-Their immutable and transparent nature created a new class of applications, called dApps.

-The finance-related dApps have enabled what is known as decentralized finance or DeFi.
-DeFi is an umbrella term that includes various financial products (such as flashloans, asset management services, decentralized derivatives, and insurance services) available to any user with an internet connection in a decentralized manner~\cite{aave,yearn,nexus,perpetual}.
-It allows users to utilize financial products at any time while keeping their identities private.
-In addition, DeFi products enable end-users to employ them in a non-custodial fashion, giving users complete control over their money, as opposed to traditional financial services based on a custodial model.
-As of January 2022, the total value locked up on DeFi products has surpassed 80 Billion USD~\cite{DefiPulse}.
+Bitcoin demonstrated blockchain technology's potential by enabling direct transactions between untrusted parties without a central authority.
+Ethereum expanded on this by introducing \emph{smart contracts}—self-executing programs on the blockchain that activate when predefined conditions are met.
+Developed using languages such as Solidity or Vyper, these transparent smart contracts have led to the creation of dApps.
+Finance-related dApps have enabled DeFi, which is an umbrella term that includes various financial products (such as flash loans, asset management services, decentralized derivatives, and insurance services) available to any user with an internet connection in a decentralized manner~\cite{aave,yearn}.
+It allows users to utilize financial products at any time.
+Additionally, DeFi products enable end-users to employ them in a non-custodial fashion, giving users complete control over their money, as opposed to traditional financial services based on a custodial model.